benders5e/benders5e/airbender.md

 When you reach 4th level, and again at 7th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ### Air Cushion
-Beginning at 4th level, you can use your reaction when you fall to reduce any falling damage you or another creature takes by an amount equal to five times your bender level.
+Beginning at 4th level, you can use your reaction when you fall to slow yourself with airbending, reducing any falling damage you take by an amount equal to five times your bender level.
+You can also use this ability on another creature.

 ### Airbending Specialization
 At 5th level, you specialize in one of the following aspects of airbending: advanced airbending, spirituality, or ?.
 Your abilities are described in the specialization section at the end of this class description. <!--This specialization grants you a new feature at 5th level, and again at 8th, 12th, and 17th level.-->